Abschnitt 45, Capricornian-Argoan Border, Capricorn

-Kleine brightened almost instantaneously, like Atienna when she would discover a book she found particularly fascinating.
+Kleine brightened almost instantaneously, like how Atienna would when she discovered a book she found particularly fascinating.

-“Of course, sir,” Klaus almost shouted, throwing up an unneeded and awkward salute.
+“Of course, sir,” Klaus almost shouted, throwing up an unneeded salute.
 “We can find out more about this together.
 I-I’m sure of it!
 Thank you for trusting me!”

 This was not a matter of trust.

-Werner knew that his behavior had been absolutely unacceptable.
+Werner knew that his behavior had been unacceptable.
 Although Chance had been the one to enact those actions of retreat and disrespect, Werner knew that he himself had been the one to allow it.
 Therefore, he himself would have to take responsibility for it.
-And so, ignoring Gilbert’s objections and Nico’s advisement of rest, Werner headed to the main tent to speak with the captain after his conversation with Kleine.
+And so, ignoring Gilbert’s objections and Nico’s advisement of rest, Werner headed to the main tent to speak with the hauptmann.

 The walk to the command tent was one that was lined with silent men and women.
-They kept their heads bowed low and did not speak with one another as he passed.
-Some did stare, however, and Werner found himself wondering exactly what they thought of him.
-Of his recent actions.
+They kept their heads bowed low and didn’t speak with one another as he passed.
+Some did stare, however, and Werner found himself wondering exactly what they thought of him—of his recent actions.

-The captain was sitting at his desk at the center of the tent when Werner arrived.
-He was mulling over documents and did not seem to register Werner’s arrival until he was only a meter away from the desk.
+The hauptmann was sitting at his desk at the center of the tent when Werner arrived.
+The man was mulling over documents and didn’t seem to register Werner’s arrival until he was only a meter away from the desk.

 Werner offered a salute.
-“Captain Weingartner, Fabrizzio has cleared me for duty.
-I am here to address what happened during the mission prior.”
+“Hauptmann Weingartner, Fabrizzio has cleared me for duty.
+I’m here to address what happened during the operation.”